CloudLabsAI-Azure/Capstone-Project/Solution-Guide/soln-guide.md

    ![](./Images/Image12a.png)

-1. Update the `.env` file with the Azure AI Foundry deployment details and save the file:
+1. Update the `.env` file with the Microsoft Foundry deployment details and save the file:

     ```
     AZURE_OPENAI_CHAT_DEPLOYMENT_NAME=Replace with your deployment name